skmpf/homelab/README.md

 A self-hosted monitoring tool that keeps track of the uptime status of your services and websites.
 Features include status pages, notifications, and detailed metrics.
 [More information](https://github.com/louislam/uptime-kuma)

-### Watchtower
+### WUD (What's Up Docker)

-A service that automatically updates running Docker containers to the latest available versions.
-Ensures your services are always running the most up-to-date and secure images.
-[More information](https://github.com/containrrr/watchtower)
+A web dashboard that monitors your Docker containers for available image updates and notifies you when new versions are released.
+[More information](https://github.com/fmartinou/whats-up-docker)

 ### ZeroTier